marmiou/cat-facts-api-tests/README.md

 | Equality of a random fact attributes with those of a fact retrieved by ID | `test_random_fact_should_be_equal_with_fact_by_id`               |

+## What validations have been used and why?

+### test_get_facts_attributes_should_exist:

+This test aims to ensure that when getting facts from the endpoint, each fact object in the response JSON contains all the mandatory attributes.

+Validation: The test iterates over each fact in the response JSON and checks if it contains all the mandatory attributes using the assert_facts_mandatory_attribute_existence function.

+Purpose: Ensures that the API response contains the necessary data for each fact object, guaranteeing that no mandatory attributes are missing

+### test_get_facts_attributes_should_have_expected_type:

+This test verifies that the data types of the attributes in each fact object returned by the endpoint are as expected.

+Validation: Test iterates over each fact in the response JSON and checks if the data types of all attributes are as expected using the assert_facts_mandatory_attribute_type function.

+Purpose: Ensures data integrity and consistency by confirming that the attributes have the correct data types.
+This helps prevent unexpected errors due to type mismatches during data processing.

+### test_fact_ids_should_be_unique:

+This test ensures that the IDs assigned to each fact in the response JSON are unique.

+Validation: It constructs a list of fact IDs from the JSON response and checks if the length of this list matches the length of a set of unique IDs.
+If they are not equal, it means there are duplicate IDs.

+Purpose: Guarantees the uniqueness of fact IDs, which is crucial for data integrity and prevents potential issues such as overwriting or confusion between different facts with the same ID.

+### test_random_fact_should_be_equal_with_fact_by_id:

+This test verifies the consistency between fetching a random fact and fetching the same fact by its ID.

+Validation: It first fetches a random fact, then retrieves the same fact by its ID and compares the retrieved facts' data.

+Purpose: Ensures that the random fact retrieved matches the same fact obtained by its ID, validating the consistency and accuracy of data retrieval from the API.

+Also, all the above tests verify the status code of the response JSON by equality.
+In general, other methods of validation can also be validating headers, schema, handling errors, authorisation etc, but we didn't use them here.

 ## Built With

 - Pytest